AARP Eye Center

 The FAA had warned it would limit flights because it was concerned that 5G, which provides faster downloads and data connections than the nearly obsolete 3G or widespread 4G networks, could interfere with plane and helicopter radio altimeters, which determine the distance between aircraft and the ground.

-Pilots on some aircraft would have to take extra measures when landing in bad weather, and that dozens of airports would be unable to accommodate low-visibility landings.
-The agency also advised passengers to anticipate flight delays and cancellations.
+Pilots on some aircraft would have to take extra measures when landing in bad weather, it said, and dozens of airports would be unable to accommodate low-visibility landings.
+The agency advised passengers to anticipate flight delays and cancellations.

-“Unless our major hubs are cleared to fly, the vast majority of the traveling and shipping public will essentially be grounded,” said a letter signed by the chief executives of 10 major U.S. passenger and cargo airlines that described the potential blow to the economy as “simply incalculable.”
-Several foreign airlines even canceled flights to the U.S. due to worries about the safety issue.
+“Unless our major hubs are cleared to fly, the vast majority of the traveling and shipping public will essentially be grounded,” said a letter signed by the chief executives of 10 major U.S. passenger and cargo airlines, who described the potential blow to the economy as “simply incalculable.”
+With the approach of Jan.
+19, the delayed date for AT&T and Verizon to start using the disputed portion of the radio spectrum, several foreign airlines canceled flights to the U.S. because of worries about the safety issue.